AFLplusplus/AFLplusplus/README.md

 Known issues:

  * There is an issue with libraries, so this does not work (yet?)
- * Whitelisting should work - but doesnt. investigating this
  * Instrumentation is OK, but can be much better/efficient, its on the TODO list